 The Argentine Art of Exaggeration and Land Mines!

-My first few days of pounding the pavements of Buenos Aires were fraught with peril.
+My first few days of pounding the pavements in Buenos Aires were fraught with peril.
 The mean streets of BA, as the residents like to think of their city, definitely hold many dangers for the unsuspecting traveller, but not all are what you might imagine.
 Yes there is crime and all the usual suspects; pick pockets, bag snatchers and worse.
 However, in spite of all the poverty and human woe it is surprisingly safe.
 What I like to term the “Agentinean art of exaggeration” without a doubt can take some responsibility for this belief by the city dwellers.
 If it wasn’t safe the Argentinean habit of going for dinner after 10.00 pm would have been extinct along time ago.

 You would be right in thinking that the poor condition of the footpaths really limits the type of footwear the women of BA can safely wear and you wouldn’t be wrong.
 There are more joggers worn here than I have ever seen in my life.
 Having said that, we all know however, that women have a particular love for shoes and to deprive the female members of Buenos Aires citizenry of heels would be a crime.